-Cheddar with a perfect blend of smoky and spicy flavors.
-In other words, smoked cheddar with a bite.
-It’s not exceptionally spicy, but definitely has a good bite that will linger a bit after tasting.
+Ghost Pepper Cheddar cheese has the perfect blend of smoky and spicy flavors.
+In other words, it’s smoked cheddar with a bite.
+It’s not exceptionally spicy, but definitely has a good bite that will linger after tasting.

-To make this cheese, we use our White Cheddar recipe, then we add locally grown ghost peppers, also known as Bhut Jolokia peppers, and smoke the cheese wheels over pecan shells for three days.
+To make this cheese, we use our White Cheddar cheese recipe.
+Then we add locally grown ghost peppers, also known as Bhut Jolokia peppers, and smoke the cheese wheels over pecan shells for three days.

 The result is an enjoyable, distinctly Texas flavor.

 Cheddar cheese originated in Somerset in England in the 12th century, in a village named named “Cheddar”.

 Local caves provided an ideal environment in which the cheese was aged.
 As cheddar cheese has grown in popularity and spread to other regions, variations have arisen in how it is made and aged.
 Today, cheddar is one of the most popular cheeses in America.

 The time-tested process of making cheddar cheese, which is the approach we use, invokes a step known as “Cheddaring.”
 After the curds are cut and partially drained, they are compressed into slabs and stacked one on another so that gravity and pressure can aid in squeezing out excess whey.
 The slabs are then cut into curds to be salted and pressed into molds.